Haftarat Eikev—Isaiah: Trust in the Darkness

 May I forget my right hand.
 (Psalm 137:4-5)

 Usually when someone in the Hebrew Bible cries “Why have you forsaken me?” it is an Israelite addressing God.
-But in this week’s haftarah, God feels forsaken by the Israelites who have adjusted to life in Babylon.
+But in this week’s haftarah, God cries out, feeling forsaken by the Israelites who have adjusted to life in Babylon.

 In the second book of Isaiah, God is preparing to end the rule of the Babylonian empire, rescue the Israelite exiles, and return them to Jerusalem and their own land.
-(See last week’s post, Haftarah for Va-etchannan—Isaiah: Who Is Calling?)
-But it is no use unless the Israelites trust their God and want to go home.
+(See my post: Haftarah for Va-etchannan—Isaiah: Who Is Calling?)
+But God’s plans are useless unless the Israelites trust their God and want to go home.

-That must have been the strategy of the Israelites that the Assyrian armies deported from Samaria, the capital of the northern kingdom of Israel, in 729-724 B.C.E.—because the Bible never mentions them again.
+This must have been the strategy of the Israelites that the Assyrian armies deported from Samaria, the capital of the northern kingdom of Israel, in 729-724 B.C.E.—because the Bible never mentions them again.
+They either died or assimilated.

 Or would you cling to your memories and your old religion, hoping that someday you would escape and go home?